seifalmotaz/cruky_archived/docs/roadmap.md

 - [x] Request schema validator from class

 ## In Future
-Features that are added at an unspecified time:
+Features will be added at an unspecified time and may not occur:

 - [ ] ORM library inspired from Prisma
 - [ ] Server CRUD code generator inspired from ROR